 Contact a Florida Zantac Attorney Today

 Complex litigation like the Zantac cases often involve difficult and novel questions of law that need to be sorted out before a jury ever hears the matter.
 That is why if you have been injured by the use of Zantac or another dangerous or defective drug, it is important you work with an experienced Boca Raton defective products lawyer.
-Contact the Leifer Law Firm today to schedule a free case consultation.
+Contact Leifer & Ramirez today to schedule a free case consultation.